CreativeCodingLab/aluminum/windows/README.md

 + [GLM](http://glm.g-truc.net/0.9.5/index.html): You can download the Headers [here](http://sourceforge.net/projects/ogl-math/files/latest/download?source=files)

 + [GLEW](http://glew.sourceforge.net/) The windows binaries can be downloaded [here](https://sourceforge.net/projects/glew/files/glew/1.11.0/glew-1.11.0-win32.zip/download)
 >When installing glew, there are a few extra steps you have to perform in order to ensure everything works correctly.
->Depending on your system's architecutre, you will need to copy the library to one of the following directories:
+>Depending on your system's architecture, you will need to copy the library to one of the following directories:

 >>- glew\bin\Release\Win32\glew32.dll **to** %SystemRoot%/system32

 >>- glew\bin\Release\Win32\glew32.dll **to** %SystemRoot%/SysWOW64

->>> I recognize that I am refering to the same glew32.dll file for both architecutes.
-There is a glew32.dll under the 64bit architecture, however this appears to be a bug and VS (at least on my system) refuses to acknowledge the 64bsit file.
+>>> I recognize that I am referring to the same glew32.dll file for both architectures.
+There is a glew32.dll under the 64bit architecture, however this appears to be a bug and VS (at least on my system) refuses to acknowledge the 64bit file.
 So dont use it.
-Should you encounter any problems do not hesistate to [ask](kalmry2@uic.edu)\.
+Should you encounter any problems do not hesitate to [ask](kalmry2@uic.edu)\.

 ***